WordPress ETag bug

 is not sent.

-The hackish fix is to simply call stripslashes twice, which is
+The hackish fix is to simply call stripslashes

 what I’ve done for now.
 The more permanent fix probably involves